calumngimhk/calumngimhk.github.io/_posts/2019-07-18-router-first-line-of-defence.md

 >

+In the scenario outlined below both PCs are turned on and connected to the internet - the default workday situation.

+>

-In the scenario outlined below both PCs are turned on and connected to the internet.
-The wifi connection is set to scheduled mode which is currently timed to be disabled.
+The wifi connection is set to scheduled mode and is currently timed to be disabled.
+Simple bash scripts allow for altering this wifi mode between scheduled, off and on.

+>

+[Macchanger](https://wiki.archlinux.org/index.php/MAC_address_spoofing) is aso integrated into the above wifi bash scripts and allow changing the external ip address with the mac address on demand

 >